-A facing is a shaped piece of fabric that is used to finish raw edges of a garment neckline, front and back openings, and armholes.
+A facing is a shaped piece of fabric that is used to finish the raw edges of a garment’s neckline, front, and back openings, and armholes.
 A shaped facing is cut to the shape of the edge it will finish off.
 It is usually strengthened by ironing interfacing on and then stitched to the right side of the garment.
 Facings can also be used as a decorative feature which is finished off on the right side of the garment.

 SEWING THE ROUND NECK FACING

 Depending on the style and type of fabric used for a garment, it may be necessary to interface and staystitch the garment’s neckline and neck facings before attaching the facing to the garment.
 It is best to examine the fabric beforehand to determine a course of action that will produce the best results.

 Cut the garment, facing and interfacing out.
 Press the interfacing to the wrong side of the facing pieces with a steam iron.

 Stitch the facing shoulders right sides together.
 Press the seams open and overlock the raw edge.
 Pin the facing to the garment neckline right sides together and machine stitch in place, matching shoulder seams up.

 Trim and grade the seam allowance to about 7 mm.

 Clip into the seam allowance up to the stitching and 1.5 cm apart.
 On tight curves, make clips closer together.

 Press the seam allowance toward the facing.
 Understitch the facing from the right side through the seam allowance and facing.
 This will prevent the facing from rolling to the front.
 Turn the facing to the wrong side and press.